Wenceslaus Hollar: Early life

 After his family was ruined by the Sack of Prague in the Thirty Years' War, the young Hollar, who had been destined for the legal profession, decided to become an artist.
 The earliest of his works that have come down to us are dated 1625 and 1626; they are small plates, and one of them is a copy of a "Virgin and Child" by Dürer, whose influence upon Hollar's work was always great.
 In 1627 he was in Frankfurt where he was apprenticed to the renowned engraver Matthäus Merian.
-In 1630 he lived in Strasbourg, Mainz and Koblenz, where Hollar portrayed the towns, castles, and landscapes of the Middle Rhine Valley.
+In 1630 he lived in Strasbourg, Mainz and Koblenz, where he portrayed the towns, castles, and landscapes of the Middle Rhine Valley.
 In 1633 he moved to Cologne.

 It was in 1636 that he attracted the notice of the famous nobleman and art collector Thomas Howard, 21st Earl of Arundel, then on a diplomatic mission to the imperial court of Emperor Ferdinand II.
 Employed as a draftsman, he travelled with Arundel to Vienna and Prague.
 In Cologne in 1635, Hollar published his first book.
 In 1637 he went with Arundel to England, where he remained in the earl's household for many years.